-A holistic, six-year project specifically designed to strengthen the transition of these girls from primary into either secondary school or alternative, productive livelihood pathways.
-Our work is focused on the most marginalised girls, so geographically we work in arid and semi-arid lands (ASAL) and the poorest urban areas in Kenya.
+Our FCDO-funded Girls’ Education Challenge programme, Wachisana Wetu Wafaulu, was a holistic, six-year project specifically designed to strengthen the transition of vulnerable girls from primary into either secondary school or alternative, productive livelihood pathways, which ended in 2023.
+Our work focused on the most marginalised girls in Kenya’s arid and semi-arid lands (ASAL) and the poorest urban areas in the country.

-Aiming to reach 500,000 marginalised girls in seven countries by 2024, our programme equips girls and boys, teachers and leaders with the knowledge, skills and attitudes to build a more gender-equitable society.
+Having reached over 160,000 girls over the lifetime of the programme, Wachisana Wetu Wafaulu equipped girls and boys, teachers and leaders with the knowledge, skills and attitudes to build a more gender-equitable society.

 As well as improving academic outcomes by providing training and professional development to over 2000 teachers (resulting in improved pupil assessment scores in both literacy (11%) and numeracy (12%) by 2023), the programme developed girls’ awareness of their own socio-emotional wellbeing, resilience and sexual and reproductive health – knowledge that helps them remain in education.
 Girls on the programme scored highly on the life skills index (at 88%) and the percentage of girls reporting feeling confident in their schooling increased from 68.5% at the start of the project to 87.9% by 2023.